Wandalen/wTools/plan.md

 ### Expected Behavior Rules / Specifications (for Target Crate)
 *   The `module/core/former/task_clippy_lints.md` file should be well-formatted, concise, and adhere to the codestyle rules.
-*   The `module/core/former` crate should compile without warnings when `cargo clippy` is run with the recommended lints.
+*   The `module/core/former` crate should compile without warnings when `cargo clippy -p former` is run with the recommended lints.
 (Note: This part is currently unachievable due to environment issue).
 *   No existing knowledge or functionality should be lost or broken.

 ### Target File Structure (If Applicable, within Target Crate)